petrogaida/nginx-consul-docker/README.md

 4. type  `$ docker-compose -f hellouniverse.yml scale hellouniverse=2`, to run 2 instances of another microservice.

 Now you can open your browser and go to:

 1. *http://HOST_IP:8080/* - nginx plus dashboard page.
 Here you can monitor your microservices instances.
 2. *http://HOST_IP:8500/* - consul dashboard.
-3. *http://HOST_IP:80/endpoint1* - returns "Hello World" by calling helloworld microservice
+3. *http://HOST_IP:80/endpoint1* - returns "Hello World" by calling helloworld microservice.
-4. *http://HOST_IP:80/endpoint2* - returns "Hello Universe" by calling hellouniverse microservice
+4. *http://HOST_IP:80/endpoint2* - returns "Hello Universe" by calling hellouniverse microservice.
 5. *http://HOST_IP:80/loadbalance* - opens page with details about server on which microservice is run currently.
 You can check "Auto refresh" and monitor nginx plus dashboard how it balances between nodes.

 #### *How to add a new microservice to nginx plus*